divaga/neo4j-sample-workshop/README.md

 flask run --host=0.0.0.0
 ```

-4. After login, you can see our sample application running.
+4. Login to `http://your-server-address:5000`, after login successful, you can see our sample application running.

 ![images](assets/apps.png)